 Both the 2-piece-case and the lobster-bracelet-case have a different caseback than the Aquastar models, featuring the Spanish Galleon as seen on the caseback of many other Tissot models from the same period.
 Around it there’s a text printed and it has an engraved serial number.
 The paint would easily wear off though.
 The rotor of the used Lemania 1345 movement was signed Aquastar as before:

 The Spanish Galleon on the caseback is not engraved, but glued as a circular inlay upon it.
 This means it can come loose with an ultrasonic cleaning.
+And below an alternative caseback with an Aquastar engraving similar to the printed version.

 The Tissot Aquastar Regate version with the steel lobster bracelet has a T-signed clasp: